-Replication target’s experimental design, hypotheses. and findings
+Replication target’s experimental design, hypotheses, and findings

 Weiner et al. (1988) conducted two experiments to investigate the associations between perceptions of stigma origin (i.e., physical or mental-behavioral) and perceived controllability, affective reactions, and helping intent for stigmatized individuals.
-Experiment 2 tested for the same core hypotheses as Experiment 1, adding one generalized hypothesis for causality.
-In our replications we focused on the core hypotheses relating to the base theory and did not seek to test associations with instrumentality or intervention techniques.
+Experiment 2 tested for the same core hypotheses as Experiment 1, adding one hypothesis to test for the presumed causal relations between perceived controllability and the control-related variables (i.e., affective reactions and help-giving judgment).
+Our replications focused on the core hypotheses relating to the base theory.
+We did not seek to test associations with the instrumentality of intervention techniques, i.e., the usefulness of different methods in improving the life satisfaction of stigmatized individuals.

 Experiment 1: Baseline

-In Experiment 1, Weiner et al. (1988) recruited 59 American college students and asked them to rate ten stigmas on the following dimensions: the perceived controllability of stigma onset (indexed by responsibility and blame), affective reactions of liking, pity, and anger towards individuals with a particular stigma, the perceived stability of the stigmas (indexed by changeability) and the perceived instrumentality of five intervention techniques on improving life satisfaction of stigmatized individuals (technical job training, professional job training, welfare, medical treatment, and psychotherapy).
+In Experiment 1, Weiner et al. (1988) recruited 59 American college students and asked them to rate ten stigmas on the following dimensions: the perceived controllability of stigma onset (indexed by responsibility and blame), affective reactions of liking, pity, and anger towards individuals with a particular stigma, the perceived stability of the stigmas (indexed by changeability) and the perceived instrumentality of five intervention techniques (technical job training, professional job training, welfare, medical treatment, and psychotherapy).

 Weiner et al. (1988) categorized the ten stigmas into physical or mental-behavioral in origin, with five stigmas per category.
 Physical stigmas included Alzheimer’s disease, blindness, cancer, heart disease, paraplegia, and Vietnam War syndrome.
 Mental behavioral stigmas included acquired immune deficiency syndrome (AIDS), child abuse, drug abuse, and obesity.

 Experiment 2: Controllability information manipulations

-In their Experiment 2, Weiner et al. (1988) aimed to examine causality of the associations in Experiment 1 and manipulated the information regarding the controllability of the stigmatized condition (n = 320).
+In Experiment 2, Weiner et al. (1988) aimed to examine the causality of the associations in Experiment 1 and manipulated information regarding the controllability of the stigmatized condition (N = 320).

-Participants were American and Canadian college students and they were randomly allocated to one of three conditions.
+Participants were American and Canadian college students, and they were randomly allocated to one of three conditions.
 Participants randomly assigned to the no information control condition (n = 112) answered questionnaires identical to that used in Experiment 1.
-Participants randomly assigned to one of the two information conditions (n = 208) received questionnaires that included information indicating that stigma onset was either controllable or uncontrollable.
+Participants randomly assigned to one of the two information conditions (n = 208) received questionnaires indicating that stigma onset was either controllable or uncontrollable.

 Effect sizes of original findings

-We summarized the original findings in Experiments 1 and 2 in Tables 3 and 4.
-The authors reported F values from ANOVA analyses and Pearson’s r from correlation analyses and we calculated the partial eta-squared, Cohen’s f from the ANOVA analyses and constructed confidence intervals for the correlation coefficients.
+We summarized the original findings in Experiments 1 and 2 in Table 2 and Table 3.
+The authors reported F values from ANOVA analyses and Pearson’s r from correlation analyses.
+We calculated the partial eta-squared, Cohen’s f from the ANOVA analyses and constructed confidence intervals for the correlation coefficients.
 We also reported the standardized regression coefficients from the multiple regression analyses in the original article.

-Table 3
+Table 2